-At the present time, the 3 main vaccines for COVID come from Pfizer, Moderna and Johnson and Johnson.
-More are in development.
-Although none of these vaccines are yet to be FDA-approved for pregnant women, there is widespread agreement from women's health experts that all of these vaccines are safe during pregnancy and that vaccinated women transmit antibodies via blood and breastmilk which helps protect their newborns.
+Although these vaccines are yet to be FDA-approved for pregnant women, there is widespread agreement from women's health experts that all the COVID vaccines are safe during pregnancy and that vaccinated women transmit antibodies via blood and breastmilk which helps protect their newborns.
 The dangers of COVID include premature birth, long-COVID (permanent deficits due to COVID infection) and a proven increased risk of stillbirth, and these far outweigh the minimal risk of the vaccines.